DaryaAndreyuk/PetStoreAPITesting/README.md

 </p>

-In this project, automated tests are written in `Java` using the `Rest-Assured` framework for API testing.
+In this project, automated tests are written in `Java 21` using the `Rest-Assured` framework for API testing.

 - `Gradle` is used as the build tool.
 - `TestNG` is the testing framework.